rhgrant10/acopy/README.md

 Overview
 --------
 I'll flesh this readme out more later, but here's the general gist.
 The world is built from a list of edges.
-The Euclidean distance between every combination of coordinates is calculated and a default level of pheromone is deposited along each edge.
+Edges are created from two nodes and are each given a length to represent the amount of work in moving from the first node to the second node.
+Note that length need not represent the actual length of anything.
+It could, for example, be the number of dishes one must wash before moving to the next round of a dish-washing competition.

 Solutions are found through an iterative process.
-In each iteration, several ants are allowed to independently find a solution.
-The pheromone levels of all the edges are updated according to their usefulness in finding a shorter solution.
-The best one is considered to be the local best solution.
-If the local solution beats the best from previous iterations, it then becomes the global best solution.
-The elite ants then deposit their pheromone on the best solution to strengthen it further, and the process repeats for a specified number of iterations.
+In each iteration, several ants are allowed to find a solution that "visits" every node of the world.
+The amount of pheromone on each edge is updated according to its usefulness in finding shorter solutions.
+The ant that traveled the least distance is considered to be the local best solution.
+If the local solution has a shorter distance than the best from any previous iteration, it then becomes the global best solution.
+The elite ant(s) then deposit their pheromone along the path of the global best solution to strengthen it further, and the process repeats.

 Installation